The top 6 benefits of online payments for invoices

 Using online payments can also reduce unwarranted chargebacks as the customer usually needs to complete a 3DS step, manually confirming their intent to purchase.

-Using an authorised payment processor, like SumUp, to facilitate your online payments will protect your business and customer from fraud.
+Using an authorized payment processor, like SumUp, to facilitate your online payments will protect your business and customer from fraud.

 Offering multiple payment methods gives your customer the option to choose their preferred method.